SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Data Mining - II/dm_2_ex_5.md

 [^1]: via [wikipedia](https://en.wikipedia.org/wiki/Hoeffding's_inequality), it basically says that there's an upper limit to how much the sum of independent bound variables can deviate from an expected value of their sum.

+[^2]: The original line from the paper: "Let $\bar{G}_1(X_{\phi})$ be the $\bar{G}$ obtained by predicting the most frequent class in S."
+This tells us to "Compute the heuristic value (e.g., information gain) of making no split at all, and instead always predicting the majority class at this leaf."Here’s why:

+- The algorithm compares the best splitting attribute to the “do nothing” option.

+- The “do nothing” option is:
+    **always predict the most frequent class at this leaf** (this is like a leaf that doesn't split).

+So $\bar{G}_1(X_{\phi})$ is the “score” of staying a leaf.

+This is pretty important to understand because we only want the tree to grow if there is any advantage to splitting the node The algorithm wants to avoid growing the tree unless doing so gives a real benefit.

+So at every leaf, it compares:

+Best splitting attribute → gives score $\bar{G}_1(X_{a})$

+Not splitting at all → gives score $\bar{G}_1(X_{\phi})$

+If splitting does NOT improve the heuristic more than the Hoeffding bound allows, then:

+- splitting might not truly be better
+- so the leaf is left unsplit

+This avoids premature splits caused by limited data.